-The Trust is carrying a net deficit of £1,082,442 on other restricted General Annual Grant funds.
+The Trust is carrying a net deficit of £1,341,068 on other restricted General Annual Grant funds.
 This has been partly supported during previous years by donations from Thomas's London Day Schools of £288,883.
-The Trust's three-year financial plan predicts in-year surpluses as GAG funding received increases due to increased pupil numbers.
-It is estimated that the Academy will generate a cumulative surplus by 2024/25 assuming predicted yearly surpluses remain at a similar level.
+The Trust's three-year financial plan predicts improved results over the period despite fluctuating pupil numbers.